bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.7 - 2024/05/01 =
+* Tweak - If "Show only first event of groups" option is ON, display only the groups starting with the selected event in the dialog to select a group of events
+* Fix - Groups of events may be incorrectly generated
+* Fix - Improve compatibility between "Trim" option and "Show only first event of groups" option

 = 1.16.6 - 2024/04/29 =
 * Fix - PHP error when loading a booking list including a booking refunded with a WC coupon on the backend